Wealthify doesn't support your browser

 Reading time: 12 mins

 As parents, we all want what’s best for our children, especially on the financial side of things.
-But giving your kid the best future possible can require a lot of planning.
+But giving your child the best future possible can require a lot of planning.

 So where should you start?
 Well, paying into a Junior ISA could be a great way to get the ball rolling.